urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 - red: smoothed data by *running average*
 - green: smoothed data by *running median*

-## SQLite database layout
+# Storing the transmitted data: SQLite database layout

 Here is a screenshot of *phpLiteAdmin* to show my SQLite database layout for storing the GPS coordinates:

 ![SQLite database layout](./node-red/phpLiteAdmin_db_lora_1_gps.png)

-## Visual impressions of my experimental breadboard setup
+# Visual impressions of my experimental breadboard setup

 Here you can see one of two test modules build on breadboard: